kayoMichael/premier_league/README.md

   - Gold highlighting for the top scorer/assister
   - Limited to top 20 players
   - A3 page size for better readability
-- Data is scraped from worldfootball.net
 - Default limit for data retrieval is 100 entries
 - All export methods support optional headers and limits (except PDF which is fixed at top 20)

 # Transfers

-`Transfers` is a specialized scraper for retrieving and processing Premier League transfer data for teams in a specific season.
+`Transfers` is a specialized scraper for retrieving and processing transfer data for teams in a specific season.
 It provides methods to fetch, display, and export both incoming and outgoing transfers.

+## Supported Leagues
+- Premier League
+- Ligue 1
+- La Liga
+- Serie A
+- Bundesliga

+## Supported Oldest Seasons
+- Premier League : 1946,
+- La Liga": 1928,
+- Serie A": 1946,
+- Ligue 1": 1945,
+- Bundesliga": 1963,

+`find_season_limit` can be invoked to find the oldest supported seasons in `SeasonPlayerLeaders` class

+**Disclaimer** Some Seaons are not available due to World Events (e.g. WWII)

 ## Usage